Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] **Test output to status bar**: Check that status bar will contain output text.
 Hover over the status bar with mouse and ensure that more output lines pop up.
 - [ ] **Test output to clipboard**: After running the command, paste clipboard content here:
 	- The pasted content should be *Hello clipboard!*.
 If it's something else, write a comment and do not tick the checkbox.
 	- A notification balloon should also appear, telling what was copied to the clipboard.
-If it does not appear or the content if wrong, write a comment and do not tick the checkbox.
+If it does not appear or the content is wrong, write a comment and do not tick the checkbox.